lab1092/blender-manual_ja/manual/installing_blender/introduction.rst

 Blender supports 64-bit hardware platforms, removing the 4GB addressable memory limit.

-Blender also supports multi-threading, a :guilabel:`Threads` setting is provided in the performance section of the render options to indicate how many cores to use in parallel when rendering.
+Blender also supports multi-threading, a *Threads* setting is provided in the performance section of the render options to indicate how many cores to use in parallel when rendering.
-The :guilabel:`Auto-detect` setting will utilize all the cores available on your system, while the :guilabel:`Fixed` setting allows the user to manually specify the number of cores to be used when rendering.
+The *Auto-detect* setting will utilize all the cores available on your system, while the *Fixed* setting allows the user to manually specify the number of cores to be used when rendering.

 Blender supports a wide variety of pen-based tablets on all major operating systems.